tej-kodur/Mental-Health-Score-Predictor/README.md

 ---

-## 📝 Neural Network Model Details
+## 📝 MHAP (Mental Health Assessment and Prediction Network) Details

 ### Model Architecture
-The neural network model, implemented in PyTorch, is designed to predict the **Mental Health Score** based on five input parameters.
+The MHAPNet is a neural network model, implemented in PyTorch, is designed to predict the **Mental Health Score** based on five input parameters.
 Here's the architecture:

 - **Input Layer**:
   Accepts 5 input features: